CloudChaoszero/CloudChaoszero.github.io/_pages/modern-analytics/modern-analytics-home.md

 ---
 permalink: /consulting/modern-analytics
-title: "Introduction to Modern Analytics"
+title: "Modern Analytics - Home"
 description: "Enabling you to be successful in data, insights, and reporting"
 author_profile: true
 toc: true